BradleyCodeU/bradleycodeu.github.io/_apcsp/practice1/Practice1Code.md

 When Finished:

   - Each person will turn in a copy of your finished Python code as a PDF file.
 Why a PDF?
 Because you will turn in a PDF of your code for the AP exam.
+  - One easy way to save your code as a PDF is to copy/paste it into a Google Doc.
+In Google Docs, select File > Download > PDF to save as a PDF.

 ## Below are the directions from The College Board